What Is a Speedball? What Are the Dangers of a Speedball?

-A speedball is the common name for a combination of two different drug types: a depressant and a stimulant.
-Most commonly, the combination involves heroin and cocaine, both potent, illicit drugs that are risky on their own, let alone together.
-Other combinations, which some claim can’t be referred to as speedballs but that are similar, can include:
+A speedball is the common name for a combination of two different drug types: an opioid and a stimulant.
+Technically, a classic “speedball” is specifically heroin and cocaine—both potent, illicit drugs that are risky on their own, let alone together.

 - Methamphetamine or amphetamine as the stimulant

-When administering a speedball, the heroin and cocaine are mixed together and injected in one shot, so their effects are felt quickly and intensely.
+In the case of a speedball, the heroin and cocaine are mixed together and injected in one shot, which results in an intense and rapid onset of the effects.

-Overall, as described by the National Institute on Drug Abuse, the combination appears at first glance to be a way to avoid some of the worst consequences of both drugs while at the same time getting the unique euphoric, relaxing, and energizing response that would come from combining the drugs.
-The theory is that the energizing action of the stimulant can counteract the negative aspects of the depressant while the heroin can smooth the difficult physical symptoms of the stimulant.
+The National Institute on Drug Abuse states that people may take speedballs as a way to get an intense high that amplifies the euphoria and minimizes the negative side effects of each drug.
+The theory is that the energizing action of the stimulant can counteract some of depressant, sedating effects of heroin, while the heroin can allay the agitating effects of the cocaine.
 However, as with many drug risks, the reality doesn’t turn out to be quite that simple.